Zhang Lina

 Zhang Lina (张俐娜 (Zhāng Lìnà); 14 August 1940 – 17 October 2020) was a Chinese physical chemist specializing in polymer science.
-She graduated from Wuhan University in 1963 and later became a professor at the university's School of Chemistry and Molecular Sciences of Wuhan University.
-In 2011, she was elected as an academician of the Chinese Academy of Sciences, becoming the first woman from Wuhan University to receive this honor.
-Zhang served on the editorial boards of Cellulose, the Journal of Biobased Materials and Bioenergy, and Acta Polymerica Sinica.
+She focused on high-performance mechanisms of biomass based materials such as soy protein, alginate and cellulose; all are a part of green chemistry.
+She was a dedicated educator, training 118 postgraduate and doctoral students.
+Zhang was elected as an academician of the Chinese Academy of Sciences, becoming the first woman from Wuhan University to receive this honor.

 Scientific career

+Zhang Lina graduated from Wuhan University in 1963 and later became a distinguished professor at the School of Chemistry and Molecular Sciences of Wuhan University.
+Zhang studied in Japan through a Japan Society for the Promotion of Science scholarship at Osaka University in 1984–1986.
+There she started work on green chemistry by studying polysaccharide solutions.

-Zhang Lina founded the Natural Polymer and Polymer Physics Research Group in 1993 and has been committed to fundamental and applied research of biomass resources and natural macromolecular material science.
-She solved the problem of the poorest soluble biomass macromolecule.
-The cellulose is a rich renewable resource on the earth, but the use of traditional manufacturing technology can harm the sustainable development of the environment.
-Zhang broke through the traditional method of polymer dissolution by heating and successfully dissolved cellulose and chitin using NaOH / urea solution at low temperature.
-Using Zhang's technology can reduce the generation of white pollution, and the materials generated using Zhang's technology can be completely degraded within a month.
-This technology makes the recycling of biomass wastes possible and renewable resources can be better utilized.
+Zhang founded the Natural Polymer and Polymer Physics Research Group at Wuhan University in 1993.
+Zhang's research focused on fundamental and applied research of biomass resources and natural macromolecular material science.
+She solved the problem of the poorest soluble biomass macromolecule, cellulose.
+Cellulose is a rich renewable resource from plants, but the use of traditional manufacturing technology which used CS_{2}/NaOH harms sustainable development of the environment.
+In 2000, sponsored by the Natural Science Foundation of China, Zhang broke through the traditional method of polymer dissolution by heating and successfully dissolved cellulose and chitin using an NaOH/urea solution at low temperature.
+Zhang's technology reduces the generation of white pollution, and the materials generated using Zhang's technology can be completely degraded within a month.
+This technology makes the recycling of biomass waste possible and renewable resources can be better utilized.
 Zhang pioneered new technology for low-temperature dissolution of polymers.

+Throughout her career, Zhang published over 530 papers in international journals and was granted nearly 100 patents.
+Her work is highly influential in the field of "Self-healing hydrogels" and "Regenerated cellulose," with her top-cited paper, Rapid dissolution of cellulose in LiOH/urea and NaOH/urea aqueous solutions, receiving over 1,200 citations.

+Research and Innovation

+Zhang's most significant contribution was the development of a "green" method to dissolve cellulose.
+Unlike traditional methods that use high heat and toxic chemicals (the Viscose process), Zhang discovered that a pre-cooled aqueous solution of LiOH/urea or NaOH/urea could rapidly dissolve cellulose at low temperatures (around -12 °C).
+This discovery is considered a milestone in polymer science because it allows for the creation of biodegradable films and fibers without environmental pollution.